 I set up this blog for three main reasons:

 - I want to practice my writing.
-I’ve always loved to write, and I’ve been a fiction writer for most of my life, and I did creative writing in college and majored in screenwiting in grad school.
+I’ve always loved to write, and I’ve been a fiction writer for most of my life.
+I did a little creative writing in college, and I majored in screenwriting in grad school.
 Now that I’m job hunting, I want to expand my repertoire a bit.
 I’ve been trying to get into more essays and entertainment/opinion writing, and I have a lot of opinions about K-pop.
 So I figured this was the perfect setup.

 - I’m trying to set a schedule for myself.
-One of my New Year’s resolutions is also to consistently maintain a blog.
+One of my New Year’s resolutions was to consistently maintain a blog.
 I’ve tried it several times before, but I always end up petering out after a few months because I get distracted by something else.
-K-pop is kind of my #1 distraction these days, so I thought that I could kind of trick myself into doing work by making it about something fun.
+K-pop is kind of my #1 distraction these days, so I thought I could trick myself into doing work by making it about something fun.
 I’m proud to report that my strategy worked, and I managed to keep consistently posting for a whole year!

 There are a lot of different topics within K-pop that I want to cover, but here’s what I’m working on so far:

 *Reviews: Mostly I’ve been doing reviews of different group comebacks and debuts (eventually I’ll branch into solos as well).
 I take a look at various aspects – music, performance, concept – and examine how it all comes together and whether it works in the artists’ favor.

 *Monthly Round-up Posts: Appreciation posts for my favorite songs, music videos, choreographies, and B-side tracks.
 Eventually these will get combined into “end of the year” favorite posts.

 *Group Profiles: Introductions to some of my favorite groups.
 These are incredibly time-consuming though, so it’s a little slow going at the moment.